sethreidnz/redux-react-introduction-tutorial/00-1-Flux.md

 ```

-In the above example the prop `onClick` would be a Flux action creator function.
+In the above example the prop `onClick` could be a Flux action creator passed to it from its parent.
 This allows complete de-coupling of the
 logic around how state is mutated and the interactions that initiate it.
 This example is also an example of a Presentational
-component that contains no logic of its own and has its action creators and other props passed to it from its parent component.
+component that contains no logic of its own, just props and presentation.

 That is enough background on Flux.
 Lets talk about Redux in the next step.